 - Tell the AI what type of work or task you want it to perform.

-- Tell the AI any specifics that must be considered, such as specific requirements, limits, tone of wordage, etc.
+- Inform the AI of any specific details that need to be considered, such as specific requirements, limits, or tone of wordage.

 - Interact with the AI after it produces each response, specifying any changes or other details that need to be included, excluded, etc.

 Always review the AI work for errors.
-This often requires not only verifying that the AI output makes sense but fact checking using verified information in books, journals, research databases, etc.
+This often requires not only verifying that the AI output makes sense but also fact-checking it using verified information from books, journals, research databases, and other credible sources.

 Documenting AI